lucee/lucee-docs/docs/03.reference/02.tags/application/_attributes/showdebug.md

-Show debug output at the end of teh webpage or not.
+Show debug output at the end of the webpage or not.